Skip to content

 What you actually need to start

-Second, you need a product that actually does the website job through MCP Apps.
+And a product that does the website job through your AI.
 There are a small number of these now and there will be more.
-AgentBuild is one of them, focused on small businesses, restaurants, service providers, coaches, photographers, the people who today reach for Squarespace.
+AgentBuild is one of them, focused on small businesses: restaurants, service providers, coaches, photographers, the people who today reach for Squarespace.
+It costs $15 a month per site, or $120 a year.

 What this means going forward

 This isn't the end of website builders.
-Wix and Squarespace will keep being good at what they do, for the people who want a canvas and a mouse.
-The new lane is for everyone else.
-The corner restaurant.
-The plumber.
-The therapist with three clients to start.
-The person who already pays for ChatGPT and was always going to ask it for help anyway.
+Wix and Squarespace will keep being good at what they do, for people who want a canvas and a mouse.
+The lane we care about is the corner restaurant, the plumber, the therapist with three clients to start: the ones who need a domain, an email address, and somewhere for the leads to land.

 If that's you, the answer is no longer sort of.
 The answer is yes.
-Here's what changed, and here's what to do with it.
+The thing worth asking now is what you get after the page is up.

 Common questions